 - Accumulated facts as a result of our own review of FOIA FBI files.

-- Information from the FBI's historians.
+- Information from the FBI's Historian based on records.

 - Information from obituaries and cemeteries.